oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 }
 ```

 When we created the dynamic components earlier, they all implemented the same base interface, `DynamicComponent`.
-Since all the dynamic components have some data, we need to update the `DynamicComponent` interface to reflect this shared property that all components will implement.
+Since all the dynamic components have some data, we need to update the `DynamicComponent` interface to reflect this shared property that all the components will implement.

 Open `src/app/protected/department/dynamic.component.ts` and add a property named `data` of type `MessageData` to it.
 The interface now looks like the following.